eccelm/nc-news-backend/__notes/to_do_improvements.md

 ### Potential Refactors:

-- Total count --> either put in as another function, or find a way in knex to allow a second count query that's not tied to the groupBy
+- Total count --> either put in as another function, or find a way in knex to allow a second count query that's not tied to the groupBy and can ignore the limit and offset

 - Auth0 and passport full login authentication https://auth0.com/blog/create-a-simple-and-secure-node-express-app/